carlosaml/grunt-redact/README.md

 > Pre-packaging feature toggle support for client-side JavaScript applications.

 > Do you need feature toggle support for your client-side JavaScript app?
-You've come to the right place.
+Then you've come to the right place.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`